Degree of Satisfiability in Heyting Algebras: Equations in one free variable

 \begin{body} In this section we classify all equations in one free variable into two classes: those equations which have finite satisfiability gap and those which do not.
 The main result of this section, Theorem~\ref{thm:1-var-classification}, states that (up to logical equivalence of first-order formulae) only three equations, $p = \top, p = \bot$, and $p \vee \neg p = \top$ belong to the first class. \end{body}

-\begin{proposition} The equations $p = \top$ and $\neg p = \top$ have satisfiability gap $1/2$. \begin{proof} Since every Heyting algebra $H$ has at least two elements, we have that Similarly, noticing that $\neg p = \top$ holds only if $p = \bot$, we get that $\ds_{H}(\neg p = \top) \leq \frac{1}{2}$ as well.
+\begin{proposition} The equations $p = \top$ and $\neg p = \top$ have finite satisfiability gap $1/2$. \begin{proof} Since every Heyting algebra $H$ has at least two elements, we have that Similarly, noticing that $\neg p = \top$ holds only if $p = \bot$, we get that $\ds_{H}(\neg p = \top) \leq \frac{1}{2}$ as well.
 Both of these gaps are realized in the Heyting algebra with two elements. \end{proof} \end{proposition}

-\begin{body} To establish an analogous result for the law of excluded middle (Theorem~\ref{thm:excluded-middle-gap}), we will argue inductively on the multiplicative structure of Heyting algebras by making use of Proposition~\ref{prop:ds-of-product-is-product-of-ds} (recall that this relates the degree of satisfiability of an equation in a product of Heyting algebras to its degree of satisfiability of its factors). \end{body}
+\begin{body} To establish an analogous result for the law of excluded middle (Theorem~\ref{thm:excluded-middle-gap}), we will argue inductively on the multiplicative structure of Heyting algebras by making use of Proposition~\ref{prop:ds-of-product-is-product-of-ds} (recall that this relates the degree of satisfiability of an equation in a product of Heyting algebras to its degree of satisfiability in the factors). \end{body}